Gerrproger/Tap/README.md

 ```

 ### Options
-You can also set two otions for thr plugin:
+You can also set two options for the plugin:

 **delay** *(default: 200)*<br/>
 Allowable value in milliseconds between the 'touchstart' and 'touchend' events to call your function